 The Eucharist is the source and summit of the Christian life.

-Do you believe in the Real Presence?
+Discuss: Do you believe in the real presence?
 Could you explain it

-So if you want to draw near to Divine Love Himself and experience the power of his Real Presence in your life — the power to guide, comfort and strengthen you — receive Jesus in the Eucharist as often as you can and visit him in the chapel where he continues to reside in the Tabernacle, where the sacred hosts are kept.
+If you want to draw near to divine love himself and experience the power of his real presence in your life — the power to guide, comfort and strengthen you — receive Jesus in the Eucharist as often as you can and visit him in the chapel where he continues to reside in the tabernacle, where the sacred hosts are kept.

 Do we approach Holy Communion with the same reverence and devotion that the little Chinese girl had?
 She went to such great lengths, even risking her own life, to draw near to Christ’s presence in the Eucharist, to love him in Eucharistic adoration and receive him in Communion each day.
 Do you have that same desire?
 What sacrifices are you willing to make to draw near to him?

-Jesus in the Eucharist is readily available to you in your town, maybe even right on your campus.
-Have you ever thought of going to Mass not just on Sunday, but also during the week sometimes to receive him?
-Do you make the effort in your busy day to stop by the chapel, to tell him you love him, to bring your needs to him, to rest in his Presence?
-Jesus is waiting for you in this Sacrament.
+Jesus in the Eucharist is readily available to you in your town, maybe even right on your campus or in your parish.
+Have you ever thought of going to Mass not just on Sunday, but also during the week to receive him?
+Do you make the effort in your busy day to stop by the chapel, to tell him you love him, to bring your needs to him, to rest in his presence?
+Jesus is waiting for you in this sacrament.
 He longs for you to come to him.